When 3 are not enough

 The Mercedes PR folks figured the blunt spoken Yates would deliver an unvarnished assessment that would reflect what MB already knew: the 6.9 was a bullet-proof 140 MPH 4,400 lb executive sedan.
 And a pretty good handling sedan as well.
 Yates proposed quite a challenge: 40 laps (100 miles) of Road Atlanta’s high speed twisting 2.52 mile course that rose and fell over the Georgia countryside.

-A family friend bought one new and it shared garage space with his Lamborghini Muira SV, a Lamborghini LP400 Countach and his 1963 Ferrari 250GTO.
+A family friend bought one new and it shared garage space with his Lamborghini Muira SV, a Lamborghini LP400 Countach and a 1963 Ferrari 250GTO purchased from my father in 1964.

 The 100 miles unfolded without drama and Yates quickly raised the pace to 8/10ths of a flat out racing pace commenting, “I could find find nothing to complain about during the entire run.”